Zak-Biawurbi/data-science-portfolio/README.md

 ### Each folder contains the relevant code, data, with project-specific details.

 ## NB: Data
-The dataset used in this project was provided privately and cannot be shared publicly due to unknown licensing terms.
-To test the code, you may use any open dataset with similar structure or features.
+The datasets used in these projects have been was uploaded with their associated names.
+To test the codes, you need to import each dataset associated with the project you have opened.